Guillermo Barros Schelotto: United States

 Close to the end of his contract with Boca in 2007, it was rumored that he would leave the club to join a team where he would get more playing time.
 On 19 April 2007 he announced he would sign a two-year contract with Major League Soccer's Columbus Crew.

 Barros Schelotto made his debut in the United States on 5 May, as a 75th-minute replacement, as the Crew lost the match against Kansas City Wizards 1–0.
 On 12 May 2007 he made his home debut in a game against Chivas USA.
 The game was tied 1–1, and Schelotto had the assist for the Crew goal.
 Barros Schelotto quickly became a team leader and fan favorite in Columbus, helping to turn their season around.
 In the 2007 season he played as an attacking midfielder and led the team with 11 assists, also adding 5 goals, in 22 games.

-Barros Schelotto had a strong MLS season in 2008, being chosen Player of the week four times, Player of the month once, and recording 19 assists and 7 goals during the regular season.
-He was awarded the Major League Soccer MVP on 20 November 2008.
-Barros Schelotto capped off his 2008 MLS campaign with an MVP performance in the 2008 MLS Cup which Columbus won 3–1 against New York Red Bulls at the Home Depot Center on 23 November 2008, behind Barros Schelotto's 3 assists.
-For his performance in the 2008 MLS season in which he displayed his leadership, vision, passing, scoring and positioning; Barros Schelotto was named Sports Illustrated Latino's Sportsman of the Year He became the Crew's first ever Designated Player on 2 December 2008.
+Barros Schelotto had a strong MLS season in 2008, being chosen Player of the Week four times, Player of the Month once, and recording 19 assists and 7 goals during the regular season.
+He was named as the Major League Soccer MVP on 20 November 2008.
+Barros Schelotto capped off his 2008 MLS campaign with an MVP performance in the 2008 MLS Cup which Columbus won 3–1 against the New York Red Bulls at the Home Depot Center on 23 November 2008, behind Barros Schelotto's 3 assists.
+For his performance in the 2008 MLS season, in which he displayed his leadership, vision, passing, scoring and positioning, Barros Schelotto was named Sports Illustrateds Sportsman of the Year.
+He became the Crew's first ever Designated Player on 2 December 2008.

 “The world seemingly slows down for him and he sees the ball that nobody was looking for.
 In tight spaces, people tend to rush, but Guillermo slowed down.
 Everything became clearer for him, whereas for everyone else it would become more hectic.
 That's the difference between superstars and the rest of us.”